Skip to content

 Rotterdam - Delfshaven

-Delfshaven is one of the oldest districts in Rotterdam, it survived the bombing of the city in World War II, and the beautiful design of its buildings, made it a tourist attraction in Rotterdam.
+Delfshaven is one of the oldest districts in Rotterdam.
+It survived the city’s bombing in World War II, and the beautiful design of its buildings made it a tourist attraction.

 The Dutch adored the district for being the birthplace of Admiral Piet Hein.
 He was known as a country hero in their war against Spain.
-And for the Americans, it is known as the notable place for the Old Church where the last service was held in 1620.
+For the Americans, it is a notable place for the Old Church, where the last service was held in 1620.

 Boat Tour of the Europoort

-Rotterdam is famous for its port that represents half of the city’s area, the Europoort is known as the Gateway to Europe, and the boat tour gives you a chance to see storage facilities built to serve one of the busiest ports in the world.
+Rotterdam is famous for its port, representing half of the city’s area.
+The Europoort is known as the Gateway to Europe, and the boat tour allows you to see storage facilities built to serve one of the busiest ports in the world.

 Wereld Museum

 Wereld Museum, founded in 1883, is also known as the World Museum; it is one of the destinations you should visit in Rotterdam.
-The place includes more than 1,800 artifacts from all over the world.
-It also holds many events and lectures throughout the year, and there are restaurants and cafes at the museum.
+The place includes more than 1,800 artefacts from all over the world.
+It also holds many events and lectures throughout the year, and the museum has restaurants and cafes.

 Het Nieuwe Institute

-It is an excellent place for people who shows interest in developing various architectural movements over the years, it focuses on the Dutch style, and many other styles can be found there.
+It is an excellent place for people who show interest in the development of various architectural movements over the years.
+Although it focuses on the Dutch style, many other styles can be found there.

-When you are at the Het Nieuwe Institute, you will find more exhibits, you can go to the Sonneveld House, an example of the modern architectural style from the 1920s, and there are shops and cafes located there for you to have a good time.
+When you are at the Het Nieuwe Institute, you will find more exhibits.
+You can go to the Sonneveld House, an example of the modern architectural style from the 1920s, and there are shops and cafes nearby.

 Chabot Museum